Aafnai-com/Ad_account_rental/Rent Policy.md

 - The rental fee is discussed prior to account access and is **payable in advance**.
 - The rented ad account must be used **exclusively for advertising purposes**.
 - All advertisements must comply with **Meta’s advertising policies** and the **Advertising Laws of Nepal [Advertisement Law, 2019]**.
-- The renter is **responsible for all ad spending** and must ensure valid payment methods are in place.
+- The tenant is **responsible for all ad spending** and must ensure payment capital are in place.

 ---

 ## 3. Usage Guidelines

 ### a.
 Legal Compliance
-The renter must strictly adhere to the **laws of Nepal**.
+The tenant must strictly adhere to the **laws of Nepal**.
 Advertising activities are restricted in the following areas:
 - Products banned by the government for production, distribution, sale, or use
 - Gambling and unauthorized betting
 - Content considered offensive or inappropriate